2021 Facebook leak: Promoting anger-provoking posts

 In 2015, in addition to the Like button on posts, Facebook introduced a set of other emotional reaction options: love, haha, yay, wow, sad and angry.
-The Washington Post reported that for three years, Facebook's algorithms promoted posts that received the 'angry' reaction from its users, based on internal analysis showing that such posts lead to five times more engagement than posts with regular likes.
+The Washington Post reported that for three years, Facebook's algorithms promoted posts receiving the new reactions (including the 'angry' reaction) from its users; giving them a score five times that of traditional likes.
 Years later, Facebook's researchers pointed out that posts with 'angry' reactions were much more likely to be toxic, polarizing, fake or low quality.
+Ignoring frequent internal calls, the company did not differentiate the 'angry' reaction from other reactions until September 2019, when its value was cut to zero (only after realizing users' dissatisfaction over their posts receiving angry reactions).
+There have been other cases when Facebook prioritized new features it wanted to promote, despite this turning out to be promoting toxic or radicalizing material.

 In 2018, Facebook overhauled its News Feed algorithm, implementing a new algorithm which favored "Meaningful Social Interations" or "MSI".
 The new algorithm increased the weight of reshared material - a move which aimed to "reverse the decline in comments and encourage more original posting".
 While the algorithm was successful in its efforts, consequences such as user reports of feed quality decreasing along with increased anger on the site were observed.
 Leaked documents reveal that employees presented several potential changes to fix some of the highlighted issues with their algorithm.
-However, documents claim Mark Zuckerberg denied the proposed changes due to his worry that they might cause less users to engage with Facebook.
+However, documents claim Mark Zuckerberg denied the proposed changes due to his worry that they might cause fewer users to engage with Facebook.
 Documents have also pointed to another 2019 study conducted by Facebook where a fake account based in India was created and studied to see what type of content it was presented and interacted with.
 Results of the study showed that within three weeks, the fake account's newsfeed was being presented pornography and "filled with polarizing and graphic content, hate speech and misinformation", according to an internal company report.

 Employee dissatisfaction

 Politico quotes several Facebook staff expressing concerns about the company's willingness and ability to respond to damage caused by the platform.
 A 2020 post reads: "It's not normal for a large number of people in the 'make the site safe' team to leave saying, 'hey, we're actively making the world worse FYI.'
 Every time this gets raised it gets shrugged off with 'hey people change jobs all the time' but this is NOT normal."
+Another post from 2019 reads: “We do have reasonable metrics that can tell us when a given ranking change is likely to be causing integrity harms — even with low precision and recall, we can get a decent sense of whether a launch is increasing hate speech, or misinformation, or other harms.
+However, we don’t have a way of effectively demoting this content in a targeted way... and even if we did, we often won’t be able to launch them based on policy concerns.”